samsonjs/lake/Readme.md

 Compiling & Running
 ===================

-Portable C, no deps, nothing to configure, no documentation!
+Portable C, only dep is glib, nothing to configure, no documentation!

+Install glib 2.x using your package manager, for me it's either `brew install glib` or `sudo aptitude install glib`.

     $ make
     $ ./lake